-For the first time researchers have found that the substance found in the liverwort plant could have the medical benefits of cannabis, perhaps even be more effective.
+For the first time researchers have found that the substance found in the liverwort plant could have the medical benefits of cannabis, and perhaps be even more effective.

 The psychoactive substance derived from the liverwort plant, is consumed as a ‘legal high’ across a few countries, and also releases analgesic and anti-inflammatory effects, which might be superior to that of THC.
 This new research suggests that the medical benefits of cannabis may have some competition.

 What do you know about the liverwort plant?